obonaventure/cnp3/book-2nd/protocols/transport-service.rst

  - the `host` on which the application is running
  - the `port number` on which the application `listens` for SDUs

 On the Internet, the `port number` is an integer and the `host` is identified by its network address.
-As we will see in chapter :ref:`chapter-network` there are two types of Internet Addresses :
+There are two types of Internet Addresses :

  - `IP version 4` addresses that are 32 bits wide
  - `IP version 6` addresses that are 128 bits wide